Skip to main content

 Placement or Study Abroad Information

-- Aldi (Buying Office)
+• Aldi (Buying Office)

-- Cully & Sully
+• Cully & Sully (Marketing and Sales Assistant)

-- Glanbia (Supply Chain)
+• Dairygold (Supply Chain)

 Skills and Careers Information

-The transferable skills acquired will ensure that our graduates will be well positioned to find employment in the food and non-food sectors, locally or internationally.
+The transferable skills acquired will ensure that our graduates will be well-positioned to find employment in the food and non-food sectors, locally or internationally.

-- communicate and work effectively to a high professional standard;
+• communicate and work effectively to a high professional standard;

-- demonstrate advanced analytical and problem-solving skills associated with effective practice;
+• demonstrate advanced analytical and problem-solving skills associated with effective practice;

-- apply ethical and sustainability principles to help address business issues;
+• apply ethical and sustainability principles to help address business issues;

-- integrate knowledge of food and nutritional sciences into product development
+• integrate knowledge of food and nutritional sciences into product development

-A variety of Masters programmes in related disciplines are available to graduates of the programme who wish to specialise in a particular area, and some graduates apply their entrepreneurship learning during the programme and go on to set up their own business.
+Alternatively, some graduates apply their entrepreneurship learning during the programme and go on to set up their own business.

 Requirements